geonetwork/doc/source/administrator-guide/managing-classification-systems/managing-directories.rst

 - providing cache persistence: the cache is saved to disk when the web application is shutdown and restores the cache from disk when restarting

-You can configure JCS parameters in |project_name| using the JCS configuration file in **INSTALL_DIR/web/geonetwork/WEB-INF/classes/cache.ccf**.
+You can configure JCS parameters in GeoNetwork using the JCS configuration file in **INSTALL_DIR/web/geonetwork/WEB-INF/classes/cache.ccf**.

 Some operations in the catalog (such as harvesting) that generate metadata fragments, will automatically refresh the XLink cache when a new fragment is generated.